 Using Arch as a production server is frowned upon, but can be done.
 A production Arch server To fix bugs and security vulnerabilities. software faster than any other distribution, but at the cost of extreme volatility from moving targets.

 is an Arch based distribution with the aim of being more user friendly.
 Many casual users enjoy this Linux distribution.
 It’s a feeder distribution into the Arch philosophy.
-The updates are rolling and the package manager is
+The updates are rolling release and the package managers are

 is sometimes referred to as a

 Berkeley Software Distribution (FreeBSD, OpenBSD, NetBSD).

 Linux distribution.
 The base system is compact and has sane defaults.
 Void Linux is popular among technical users as it cuts through a lot of the fat in other modern distributions.
 The updates are rolling release and the package manager is